zksecurity/mina-credentials/spec/rfc.md

 #### Recursive Credentials

 A recursive credential is Kimchi proof taking the set of attributes as public input.
-This type of credential is supported to accomodate any possible credential and the ability to integrate existing credential systems (such as ePassport) into the Mina ecosystem in a modular way.
+This type of credential is supported to accommodate any possible credential and the ability to integrate existing credential systems (such as ePassport) into the Mina ecosystem in a modular way.